Azure Newsletter: June 2017

 As Azure continues to grow, we want to keep you informed so that we can plan for the future together.
-This product roadmap is the place to find out what’s new and what’s coming next.
-You can let us know what you think by providing feedback and voting on items, and you can also subscribe to notifications so that you’ll always be in the know.
+This product roadmap is the place to find out what is new and what is coming next.
+You can let us know what you think by providing feedback and voting on items, and you can also subscribe to notifications so that you will always be in the know.

 Customer-submitted story: IBHS

-On June 21, 2017, at 9:00 AM Pacific Time (UTC-7), learn how to build containerized microservices and improve your DevOps pipeline during this new, free virtual conference, showcasing open-source technologies on Azure with customer and partner demonstrations and examples.
+On 21 June 2017, at 9:00 AM Pacific Time (UTC-7), learn how to build containerised microservices and improve your DevOps pipeline during this new, free virtual conference, showcasing open-source technologies on Azure with customer and partner demonstrations and examples.
 Plus, get hands-on experience and use community best practices for open source application development on Azure.
 Save the date and sign up for updates.

 Save up to 40 percent on Windows Server virtual machines with Azure Hybrid Use Benefit